Websoft9test/docker-mongocompass/Notes.md

 # MongoDB Compass

 MongoDB Compass is a desktop client, so is based on a Desktop docker image Kasmweb

+Must use **HTTPS** to access this application

 ## FAQ